cyates48/Hack4HumanityProject/README.md

 You begin at index.html, which can take you to one of three pages: about.html, hack_postjob, hack_pre_home (search).

 Also, the files beginning with "relief_project" are older versions and ideas we had for our website.

+Link to some code as well (might expire): https://codeshare.io/h4h